facebookresearch/DialogStitch/README.md

 ### Code and Datasets
 Please see `clevr_dialog/` for dataset and code setup for experiments on the multimodal dialog dataset.

+Dataset and code for the open-domain dialogs will be released soon!

 ### License
 This project is licensed under the license found in the LICENSE file in the root directory of this source tree ([here][license]).